buhe/langchain-swift/README.md

 ## LangChain Swift
-A serious swift langchain copy, for ios or mac apps.
+A serious and mini swift langchain copy, for ios or mac apps.

 ### Setup